dantas-726/git-text-formatting/README.md

 ``

 ** Using links: **
-This site was built using [My Steam] (https://steamcommunity.com/id/dantas726).
+This site was built using [My Steam](https://steamcommunity.com/id/dantas726).